-Roman soldiers willingly enjoyed the variety of services provided by the merchants, craftsmen and prostitutes.
+Roman soldiers willingly enjoyed the variety of services provided by the merchants, craftsmen, and prostitutes.
 When the army settled somewhere, there was a provisional camp built around the fort which soon transformed into a village or a small town.
-Sometimes drunk soldiers caused troubles while wandering around.
+Sometimes drunk soldiers caused trouble while wandering around.
 A merchant’s complaint to the officer in Vindoland (from c.
 120 CE) survived and it says:

 […] he beat me all the more… goods… or pour them down the drain.
 As befits an honest man I implore your majesty not to allow me, an innocent man, to have been beaten with rods and, my lord […] as if I had committed some crime.

 – Tablet 344 from Vindolanda

 During festivals and holidays, Roman legionaries used to meet on a feast organized by the military clubs collegia militares, which were responsible for taking care of the soldiers.
 Sometimes next to the walls there were built quite large amphitheaters for the gladiator fights.
 For instance, the auditorium in Careleon in Wales could sit even 6000 people whereas the one in Carnutum in Austria could sit an even bigger audience.
 In Roman camps, there were also baths which performed not only hygienic but also integrative function.
 It was possible either to clean the body and exercise or enjoy wine with friends in the entertainment room.